Therapy for Artists

 Therapy for artists is clinical mental health work — not coaching, not workshop, not critique — provided by licensed therapists who happen to come from creative backgrounds themselves.
 At Brooklyn North, that means art-trained clinicians (ATR, ATR-BC, LCAT) who move fluently between talk therapy and art therapy depending on what the week needs.

 The "for artists" part isn't a niche marketing label.
 It's a practical fact: when your therapist understands the specific shape of an audition rejection, a gallery passover, a publisher's silence, or a flow state that won't return, you skip the explaining stage entirely.
 You don't have to translate what the work is, or defend why losing it would unmake something in you.
-The room is built around what creatives already know — that the work is more than a job, the process is the practice, and the things that hurt most are usually the things that meant most.
+The room is built around what creatives already know — that the work is more than a job, the process is the practice, and the things that hurt most are usually the things that meant the most.

 You went to therapy.
 You talked about your childhood, your relationships, your sleep.
 It helped, somewhat.
 But the part that wouldn't move was the part that lived in the work — the show that got cancelled, the manuscript that came back, the year you couldn't paint, the season you couldn't write.
 Talk therapy can map a story.
 It can struggle when the story is also the thing you do for a living.